What is Outsourcing?

 You can also incentivize online workers by providing them with milestones that they must reach before they are considered for a raise or promotion.
 By simply offering this notion, it indicates that they have the ability to grow within the company.

-When online workers have goals to strive towards, they work harder for your business and your job becomes easier.
+When online workers have goals to strive towards, they work harder for your business and your work becomes easier.

 Time to Get to Work